TL;DR • Algorithm integrity requires a balance between preventing access and ensuring access. •...

 Integrity isn't about blindly following rules.
 It's about doing the right thing, even when no one's watching.

-By embracing a proactive, principle-based approach to algorithmic integrity, we can build systems that not only comply with laws, but stand the test of time and maintain customer trust.
+With a proactive, principle-based approach to algorithmic integrity, we can build systems maintain customer trust.